With the lock-in period in full swing, you’re probably hearing more about Dual Eligible Special Needs Plans (D-SNPs) lately.

 - Establish trust with them.
 Be someone they know they can come to with health insurance questions.

 - Provide them with superior customer service.
-Do everything you can to help them (while maintaining a professional relationship).
+Do everything you can to help them (while maintaining a professional relationship) and communicate effectively (in person and digitally).

 - Confirm they’ll know how they can best reach you when they have a question.
 Give them your phone number and email address.
 Tip: Fridge magnets are harder to lose than a business card.